 Anti-smoking group ASH is decrying what it calls a deplorable waste of money by Quit Group - the charity originally commissioned to run Quitline.

-Yesterday RNZ revealed that five years after Quit Group ceased to function, it continues to pay board members tens of thousands of dollars a year from funds that were not invested in smokefree services.
+Yesterday RNZ revealed that five years after Quit Group ceased to function, it continues to pay board members tens of thousands of dollar a year from funds that were not invested in smokefree services.